Girder (comics)

-Girder is a DC Comics supervillain and a new Rogue to the Flash (Wally West).
+Girder is a supervillain and an enemy of the Flash (Wally West).
 He first appeared in Flash: Iron Heights (2001) and was created by Geoff Johns and Ethan Van Sciver.

 Girder made his live-action debut on the first season of The Flash, portrayed by Greg Finley.

 Fictional character biography

 Steelworker Tony Woodward caused a riot at a steel plant after he assaulted a female employee.
 Angry coworkers threw Tony into a vat of molten steel.
 The liquid steel included recycled scraps from experiments performed by S.T.A.R.
-Labs.
-These scraps somehow turned Tony's body into living metal, which has incredible resistance from harm and grants him superhuman strength.
-The major drawback was that the steel body began to rust when exposed to oxygen.
-He was eventually arrested for robbery and sent to Iron Heights.
+Labs, which turned Tony's body into living metal.
+He possesses immense strength and durability, but rusts when exposed to oxygen.
+He is eventually arrested for robbery and sent to Iron Heights.

-After escaping Iron Heights, he joined up with Blacksmith and her Rogues to take over Keystone City and Central City.
-While a member of her Rogues, Magenta used her powers to keep Girder from rusting and Girder, having an "attraction", made unwanted advances towards her.
-After making another crude pass, Magenta ripped Girder in half.
-His body was welded back together and Girder was taken back to Iron Heights.
+After escaping Iron Heights, Girder works with Blacksmith and her Rogues to take over Keystone City and Central City.
+While a member of the Rogues, Magenta uses her powers to keep Girder from rusting and Girder, having an "attraction", makes unwanted advances towards her.
+Magenta rips Girder in half, but he is welded back together and returned to Iron Heights.

-During the Infinite Crisis, Girder was part of the Secret Society of Super Villains led by Alexander Luthor, Jr. (who was posing as Lex Luthor).
+During the "Infinite Crisis" storyline, Girder appears as a member of the Secret Society of Super Villains led by Alexander Luthor Jr. posing as Lex Luthor.

-One Year Later, Girder was seen fighting the Teen Titans, but was defeated.
-He was later seen in Salvation Run.
+One Year Later, Girder is seen fighting the Teen Titans, but is defeated.
+He is later seen in Salvation Run.

-In the DC Special: Cyborg mini-series, Girder has joined The Cyborg Revenge Squad.
+In the DC Special: Cyborg mini-series, Girder joins the Cyborg Revenge Squad.

-Girder was among the villains in the ambush of the Justice Society of America led by Tapeworm.
+Girder is among the villains in the ambush of the Justice Society of America led by Tapeworm.

-While Girder is in custody at Iron Heights Penitentiary, he is broken out by Captain Boomerang to distract the guards so Captain Boomerang can sneak in to meet with Professor Zoom.
+While Girder is in custody at Iron Heights, he is broken out by Captain Boomerang to distract the guards so Captain Boomerang can sneak in to meet with Professor Zoom.

+In 2011, "The New 52" rebooted the DC universe.
+Girder is among the Iron Heights inmates who escape prison while Iris West is visiting.

+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
+Girder is among the villains invited by Eobard Thawne to join the Legion of Zoom.